 Wine is not a commodity like any other.
 Unlike other consumer products, the wine trade is subject to complex regulations in the international marketplace.
-The applicable laws can vary widely from country to country, and an exporting company must be aware of all the rules in force in the markets to which it wishes to export.
+The applicable laws can vary widely from one country to another, and an exporting company must be aware of all the rules in force in the markets to which it wishes to export.

-In this sense, each international shipment of wine must be declared online via the GAMM@ Teleprocedure (within the framework of the EMCS: "Excise movement and Control System").
+In this sense, each international shipment of wine must be declared online via the Teleprocedure GAMM@ (within the framework of the EMCS: "Excise movement and Control System").

 An EAD (Electronic Accompanying Document) is then generated online.
-It is highly recommended to print a version of it, to be attached to the shipment with the corresponding commercial invoice.
+It is highly recommended to print a version of this document, to be attached to the shipment with the corresponding commercial invoice.
 This will facilitate any unannounced inspection of the goods during international transport, and will avoid the immobilization of the shipment.

 Phytosanitary certificate, back label and certificate of origin for China; a specific analysis stating the metals contained in the wine for Peru; the corresponding TARIC code on each line of the commercial invoice for Greece, Kazakhstan,...

 In short, learn all you can, be organized, and don't take your knowledge for granted: regulations are changing!